Jessie Aitken

 Jessie Aitken (née Fraser; 14 April 1867 – 18 January 1934) was a New Zealand community worker and political activist.
 She was born in Ecclesmachan, West Lothian, Scotland, on 14 April 1867.

 Personal life

 Aitken was born to Janet Hearne and Walter Fraser.
 Fraser, her parents and her three younger sisters, arrived at Lyttelton on 2 September 1874 after emigrating to New Zealand aboard the Cantebury.
 By 1884, the family lived in Denniston, Westland.

-Aitken married John Barr Aitken, a coal miner, when she was seventeen, on the 25 July 1884.
+Aitken married John Barr Aitken, a coal miner, when she was seventeen, on 25 July 1884.
 They lived at Burnett's Face until around 1902, moving shortly after to the mining town of Kaitangata.
 John Barr Aitken died in 1907 in Nelson, leaving Aitken to move in with her son Hugh in Wellington.
 After her political career, she lived in Melbourne, moving back to Wellington in 1928.

-She died on the 18 January 1934 in Wellington.
+She died on 18 January 1934 in Wellington.

 Activism and political career

 Aitken was part of many women's groups in Wellington.
 She was a member of the Wellington Housewive's Union, a feminist organisation closely associated with the Social Democratic Party, which later became the New Zealand Labour Party.